fdgenie/CurrencyConverter/README.md

 Didn't use vuex as I thought it was redundant to have a state manager.

+I started the graph for historical rates but I didn't have the time to finish it.

 Below there are steps to install locally and build

 ## Install the dependencies